DList-xyz/Website/src/assets/docs/how-it-works.md

 <url>how-it-works</url>

 # How It Works

+## Bumped Servers
+Servers bumped most recently.

+## Top Servers
-All searched guilds are ranked by the most votes.
+Servers with the most votes.

-## New Guilds
+## New Servers
-Guilds less than one week old, ranked by the most votes.
+Servers less than one week old, ranked by the most votes.

+---

 ## Searching
 `Overview`, `Body` and `Tags`, in order of use, are used to display results.